atomicjolt/atomic-search-widget/README.md

   `yarn hot`

-Release a production build to the S3 website bucket env is dev, beta, or prod
+Release a production build to the S3 website bucket env is dev, beta, or prod:
   `yarn release [env]`

 Run a linter over the project:
   `yarn lint`

+Run a linter over the project:
+  `yarn lint`

+Run Cypress tests:
+  `yarn test`

+Cypress has many command line options to choose from, if you want to use those, run it directly, for example: `yarn cypress run --help`

 ## Deploy
 If you have multiple aws profiles and need to use a specific one you can do so by setting the AWS_PROFILE